Callidon/sparql-engine/README.md

 ## Setp 1: Create a JSON object mapping

 A SPARQL custom functions is defined by an `IRI` (or prefixed name) in `FILTER`, `BIND` or `HAVING BY` expressions.
 You must create a JSON object that maps each `IRI` to a function that takes a variable number of [RDFTerms](./src/rdf-terms.ts) and returns an `RDFTerm`.
 Here is a snipped from the working [example](./examples/custom-functions.js).
-See [these utility functions](https://github.com/Callidon/sparql-engine/blob/master/src/rdf-terms.ts) for more details on how to manipulate RDF terms.
+See [the `rdf-terms` documentation](https://github.com/Callidon/sparql-engine/blob/master/src/rdf-terms.ts) for more details on how to manipulate RDF terms.

 ```javascript
 // load the utility functions used to manipulate RDF terms